 - Firms, LLPs, and Associations of People (AOPs): Regardless of their revenue, firms, LLPs, and AOPs must file income tax reports.

-- Non-resident people and organizations: Non-resident people and organizations who get income in India must also submit income tax returns.
+- Non-resident individuals and organisations: Non-resident individuals and organisations that receive income in India must also submit income tax returns.

 - Those who want to get a refund: People who have overpaid taxes can request a refund by submitting an income tax return.

 A person may still be required to submit an income tax return even if their income is below the basic exemption threshold if they receive income from sources like capital gains or overseas assets.
-Thus, it is wise to speak with a tax expert or check the Income Tax Act to see if submitting an income tax return is necessary.
+Therefore, it is advisable to consult a tax expert or refer to the Income Tax Act to determine if submitting an income tax return is required.

 Due dates for income tax return filing: